Norton Rose Fulbright Canada LLP

 Related services and key industries

-Aaron Stephenson practises commercial litigation, professional liability, insolvency and restructuring, and aboriginal law.
+Aaron Stephenson practises in the fields of insolvency and restructuring, commercial litigation and indigenous law.

-Mr. Stephenson has appeared in all levels of courts in Alberta and has also worked on matters before the Federal Court of Appeal and the Supreme Court of Canada.
+Mr. Stephenson has experience before all levels of courts in Alberta, the Federal Court of Appeal and the Supreme Court of Canada.